Futurel-Lab/odin-recipes/README.md

 When reviewing the project you may see a period of commits that are more ambiguous, these were a result of my troubleshooting the issue before finding out what had went wrong.

 Afterwards, I learned to stage my changes, and continued adding recipes to the project.

+## Project Completion

+After learning, or relearning about staging commits, I finished up the project and published it to a GitHub page.
+Feel free to view it (here!)[https://futurel-lab.github.io/odin-recipes/]